Morning, Thursday, 9th January 2020

-This timely conference will be an opportunity to discuss improving outcomes for rare diseases in England - looking at research and treatment, specialised commissioning and access to medicine.
+This seminar will discuss improving outcomes for rare diseases in England - looking at research and treatment, specialised commissioning, and access to medicine.

-We also expect discussion on what further measures might be necessary to deliver the strategy - such as ensuring the workforce has the right training and skills, developing digital infrastructure in the UK, and key issues for managing patient data and ensuring public trust.
+We also expect discussion on what further measures might be necessary to roll out genomic testing - such as ensuring the workforce has the right training and skills, developing digital infrastructure in the UK, and key issues for managing patient data and ensuring public trust.

 Priorities for training in genomics for healthcare professionals across all levels, following the extension of funding to 2020 for the Genomics Education Programme will also be assessed - including progress of key aims to develop strategic collaborations to deliver the Genomic Medicine Service for the NHS.